bhav09/AmongUs/README.md

 The aim of this repo is to make a prototype which would be able to conrol the movements of a player in Among Us.

 It is project for fun.

+## About the files

+* letsplay.py is to play AmongUs without keyboard

+* keyboard_controls.py discusses and displays the keyboard controls for the game.

+* rectange.py displays the schema with rectanges.

+* findingcolours.py is to find the colour range in hsv.